 UD division for training, development and testing in our experiments.
 The statistics of the data used in our experiments are described in table 1.
-The UD dataset includes several low-resource languages which are of particular interest to our semisupervised model.
+The UD dataset includes several low-resource languages which are of particular interest to us, as our model has practical application in them: in reality, they have fewer annotated data and a semisupervised model is useful for them.